Carrying passengers and loads on your motorcycle

 Carrying loads

-If you’re going to carry a load on your motorbike, you must make sure that
+If you’re going to carry a load on your motorcycle, you must make sure that

 • the load is secure

-Look at your motorbike handbook for information about how best to safely carry loads.
-You can buy specialist luggage and load-securing equipment, such as panniers, tank bags, top boxes and luggage racks, at motorbike supplies shops.
+Look at your motorcycle handbook for information about how best to safely carry loads.
+You can buy specialist luggage and load-securing equipment, such as panniers, tank bags, top boxes and luggage racks, at motorcycle supplies shops.
 Always follow the manufacturer’s instructions or ask for specialist help to make sure you use the equipment correctly.

-Use the same tips as when carrying passengers to prepare your bike for carrying a load and when riding with a load.
+Use the same tips as when carrying passengers to prepare your motorcycle for carrying a load and when riding with a load.

 Back to top